GeoMOER/geoAI/docs/units/_unit01/unit01-04_setup_working_environment.md

 str(envrmt)
 ```

-This setup script will only be fully useful if it is executed at the beginning of each project start or at the start of an analysis or data processing script.
+Again - For the course it is **mandantory** to save this script in the `src` folder named `geoAI_setup.R` and **source it at the beginning** at the beginning of each project start or at the start of an analysis or data processing script that is connected with this project.
+{: .notice--danger}

 The easiest way to do this is to use the following template for creating each new script.
-{: .notice--info}

 <script src="https://gist.github.com/envimar/54c41da9a13146298ea42bffe942a933.js">notification</script>

 Thus, the provided script: